 5. Worrying about what other people think of you is a waste of time and energy.
 Don’t let someone else’s perception of you (unless it’s absolutely fabulous!) become how you see yourself.
 And for God’s sake, don’t be so hard on yourself all the time.
 Don’t get caught in the trap that everything needs to be perfect, or nothing will ever get done.
 And take it easy with the worry part too.
 That just gives you wrinkles.

-6. Let me give you a little heads up on taming that head of hair of yours.
+a tip on how to tame that head of hair of yours that only took me 40 some years to learn.
+(If you were blessed with super fine, silky straight hair, I don’t hold it against you.
+Please relish this is one less thing you need to work on.)
 After you wash it and put in a little leave-in conditioner, put on a tight ponytail (use two if you have long hair, with the second towards the bottom of the tail).
 With ponytails in place, blow dry on the highest heat setting for five to ten minutes.
 Leave ponytails in and then leave it to air-dry for several hours.
 Voila!

 Subscribe to Blog Via Email